-As summarized in the regular evaluation of the standard formula, highlighted in each ORSA report and highlighted in Table 6a and Table 6b, CSLP's major risk drivers are surrender risk (mass surrender), equity risks and currency risks.
+As summarized in the regular evaluation of the standard formula, highlighted in each ORSA report and highlighted in section 4.2, CSLP's major risk drivers are surrender risk (mass surrender), currency risks and equity risks.
 Mass surrender risk materializes via a sharp reduction in recurring fees (however at the same time reducing required capital materially)7.
-Equity risks are driven by a notable share in equities on the side of policy holders (41% as per YE17 and 39 % as per YE18) which is driven also by market movements.
-Spread risk stems from a considerable share in fixed income assets on the side of policy holders (50% as per YE17 and 51% as per YE18).
+Equity risks are driven by a notable share in equities on the side of policyholders (40 % as per YE19 and 39 % as per YE18) which is driven also by market movements.
+Spread risk stems from a considerable share in fixed income assets on the side of policyholders (51% as per YE19 and almost 52% as per YE18).